mikavilpas/blink-ripgrep.nvim/README.md

 > [!NOTE]
 >
-> A project root is considered to be the nearest ancestor directory containing a
+> By default, a project root is considered to be the nearest ancestor directory
-> `.git` directory.
-If none can be found, Neovim's current working directory is
+> containing a `.git` directory.
+This can be configured with the
-> used.
+> `project_root_marker` option.

 ![blink-ripgrep search with a context preview](./demo/screenshot.png)